parallelworks/alphafold-notebook-demo/container/README.md

 Intel and AMD CPUS according to this [post](https://github.com/soedinglab/hh-suite/issues/282).
-I do not know if there are performance implications due to this change. `build_container.sh` automates the steps for including the Alphafold source code and building the container.
+I do not know if there are performance implications due to this change. `build_singularity_container.sh` automates the steps for including the Alphafold source code and building the container.